steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 The partial domain model - the full domain model is simply to complex - is depicted in the figure above (it is also freestyled a little bit for the sake of this article).
 The _customer_ is at the center of our domain model.
 When the customer wants to book a _service_ she searches for either a _garage_ which provides the services or for the service such as an _oil change_ or a _wheel change_ which is provided by a garage.
-When the customer selects the garage and the service, she can book the service at the garage - this is the booking domain event (see also: [here](#the-whole-development-in-a-nutshell)).
+When the customer selects the garage and the service, she can book the service at the garage - this is the booking domain event (see also: [this section](#the-whole-development-in-a-nutshell)).

 In general, each connection between two entities in the domain model can reveal an interesting domain event.
 For example, you may also be interested in the domain event _ServiceSelectedEvent_ or _GarageSelectedEvent_ between the customer and the service respectively the garage entity in your business.